-- We propose a new simplification strategy based on robustness.
-It is hierarchical and enables the pruning of sets of critical points according to a quantitative measure of their stability. - By comparing with the distance-based metric, our method provides a complementary view to topological-skeleton-based simplification.
-It does not require the topological skeleton nor heuristic parameters, while providing comparable simplification results for typical scenarios.
+- We propose a new simplification strategy based on robustness, which is hierarchical and enables the pruning of sets of critical points according to a quantitative measure of their stability. - Our method, compared to the distance-based metric, provides a complementary view to topological-skeleton-based simplification.
+It requires neither the topological skeleton nor heuristic parameters, but it does provide comparable simplification results for typical scenarios.
 Furthermore, the method can handle more general situations and the simplification can be computed efficiently based on sublevel sets for large, complex datasets when separatrices are difficult to integrate. - Our strategy is built on a novel simplification algorithm based on degree theory.
-The algorithm can remove critical points in any connected sub-region of the vector field whose degree is zero.
-It can handle more general boundary configurations without requirements on the Conley Index.
-We provide an implementation under the piecewise-linear (PL) setting, and apply it to a number of synthetic and real-world datasets.
+The algorithm can remove critical points in any connected subregion of the vector field whose degree is zero.
+It can handle more general boundary configurations without requirements on the Conley index.
+We provide an implementation under the piecewise-linear (PL) setting and apply it to a number of synthetic and real-world datasets.